Smooth-coated otter: Taxonomy

-Lutra perspicillata was the scientific name proposed by Isidore Geoffroy Saint-Hilaire in 1826 for a brown otter collected in Sumatra.

-Lutrogale was proposed as generic name by John Edward Gray in 1865 for otters with a convex forehead and nose, using perspicillata as type species.

-In the 19th and 20th centuries, several zoological specimens were described, including:
+Lutra perspicillata was the scientific name proposed by Isidore Geoffroy Saint-Hilaire in 1826 for a "brown" otter collected in Sumatra.
+Lutrogale was proposed as the generic name by John Edward Gray in 1865 for otters with a more convex forehead and nose, using perspicillata as the type species.
+By the 19th and 20th centuries, several early zoological specimens were described, including: